neifors/weekly-fitness-tracker/README.md

 - Runs db migrations
 - Seeds db for development
 - Serves api on `localhost:3000`
+- Run client/index.html in liveserver (or open in browser)

 Note: Press `Ctrl` + `C` to terminate the docker container